schoolofdevops/learn-jenkins/manuscript/130_Monitoring_Containers.md

   ![Mail](images/monitoring/9.png)

-* Once the settings are provoided and created an alert, settings are saved and we can Update, delete and modify the search.
+* Once the settings are provided and created an alert, settings are saved and we can Update, delete and modify the search.

   ![Mail](images/monitoring/10.png)

 ## Verifying an alert

-* We get an alert in mail once the query based on our search is occured.
+* We get an alert in mail once the query based on our search is occurred.

   ![Mail alert](images/monitoring/11.png)